GraphicsProgramming/blog/blog/2025/2025-05-09-blender-baking/index.md

 ![Weird Shiny](weird-shiny.webp)

-Your low poly will look weird and shiny, that is because our baked textures are all black at the moment, that is OK, it will look correct after we are done baking.
+Your low poly will look weird and shiny, that is because our baked textures are all black at the moment, that is OK.
+It will look correct after we are done baking.

 Now that everything is set up, we can start looking at the actual baking UI.